cloudmesh-community/book/chapters/prg/python/python-intro.md

 Python is an interpreted, dynamic, high-level programming language suitable for a wide range of applications.

-The philosophy of python is summarized in [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) as follows:
+The philosophy of Python is summarized in [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) as follows:

-* Explicit is better than implicit
+-   Explicit is better than implicit
-* Simple is better than complex
+-   Simple is better than complex
-* Complex is better than complicated
+-   Complex is better than complicated
-* Readability counts
+-   Readability counts

 The main features of Python are:

-* Use of indentation whitespace to indicate blocks
+-   Use of indentation whitespace to indicate blocks
-* Object orient paradigm
+-   Object orient paradigm
-* Dynamic typing
+-   Dynamic typing
-* Interpreted runtime
+-   Interpreted runtime
-* Garbage collected memory management
+-   Garbage collected memory management
-* a large standard library
+-   a large standard library
-* a large repository of third-party libraries
+-   a large repository of third-party libraries

-Python is used by many companies and is applied for web development, scientific computing, embedded applications, artificial intelligence, software development, and information security, to name a few.
+Python is used by many companies and is applied to web development, scientific computing, embedded applications, artificial intelligence, software development, and information security, to name a few.